US Citizens’ Guide to Malaysia’s MM2H Residency 2025

 The MM2H programme explained

-Holders can live anywhere in Malaysia, open local bank accounts, purchase property above the minimum foreign ownership limits, and enjoy most resident privileges except voting and employment.
+Successful applicants may live anywhere in Malaysia, open local bank accounts, buy property that meets the minimum price regulations, and enjoy most resident privileges except voting and employment.

 Eligibility and financial requirements